griffithlab/civic-docs/docs/model/evidence/statement.rst

 Curating Evidence Statements
 ----------------------------
-- Evidence Statements should be:
+Evidence Statements should be:

 - derived from primary literature sources (not review articles) whenever possible.
 - as concise as possible while providing sufficient experimental detail to interpret and evaluate the evidence (N values, statistics, etc).
 - a single Predictive, Predisposing, Diagnostic or Prognostic assertion, not a combination.
 - aimed at a general audience, avoiding field-specific acronyms and colloquialisms.
-- Multiple, separate Evidence Items can be and often are derived from a single publication.
+Multiple, separate Evidence Items can be and often are derived from a single publication.

-- Generally, Statements involving drugs should be classified as being of the Predictive Evidence Type.
+Generally, Statements involving drugs should be classified as being of the Predictive Evidence Type.
-- Evidence Ratings should be based on the strength of the specific evidence supporting the annotation of Clinical Significance (i.e. Predictive Supports Sensitivity to Erlotinib or Prognostic Supports Better Outcome).
-Multiple Evidence Items from the same publication can have different star ratings.